Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Infosec/secmodels.md

 ## What is the Biba Model?

-* aims to achieve integrity by specifying two main rules:
+* Aims to achieve integrity by specifying two main rules:
   * Simple Integrity Property:
     * This property is referred to as “no read down”; a higher integrity subject should not read from a lower integrity object.
   * Star Integrity Property: